 The rechargeable Conair model, also available in a battery-operated option, is one of the most popular and widely available models we found when researching.
 It features an adjustable guard with three settings that determines how close the blades get to the fabric, making it easy to go from delicate fabrics to thicker materials.
 The lint chamber is larger than the Pilo fabric shaver, so we found we could use the Conair model on multiple items before needing to empty the lint chamber.
 Sometimes lint did get stuck near the blade, making it struggle to remove as many pills, so it's important to clear that area, too.
 The charging cable for this one is extra long, which means you can use it while it's charging, but it does take up a little more room to store.
 My colleague and HGTV producer Karen Webb says, "This one packs a punch and gets an aggressively clean shave without damaging your product."

-The Pilo Fabric Shaver is the most aesthetically pleasing fabric shaver we found; it features a round shape, matte finish and subtle branding and comes in several pretty colors.
+The Pilo Fabric Shaver, which was recently updated and released as the Pilo 2 by Steamery, is the most aesthetically pleasing fabric shaver we found; it features a round shape, matte finish and subtle branding.
 It also fits perfectly in the palm of your hand and is great for traveling.
-This rechargeable model has an impressive 50-minute battery life, and it comes with a magnetic protective cap, a short, compact USB charging cable and a cleaning detail brush that makes removing lint from the storage bin much easier.
+This rechargeable model has an impressive 50-minute battery life, and it comes with a short, compact USB charging cable and a cleaning detail brush that makes removing lint from the storage bin much easier.
 The Pilo shaver works well on delicate fabrics with smaller pills and fuzz such as fleece jackets and cashmere, but it doesn't work as well as the Conair on thicker sweaters with larger pills.

 Overall, both products worked great, and we're obsessed with fabric shaving now — it's so satisfying, and my sweaters look brand new!